delphix/virtualization-sdk/docs/Your_First_Plugin/Data_Ingestion.md

 Next, you should set up a separate staging environment.
 (TODO: add instructions here)

 Go to "Manage/Environments", select your **source** environment, and then go to the "Databases" tab.
-Find your "Directory Tree" respository, and your source config underneath it.
+Find your "Directory Tree" repository, and your source config underneath it.

 Click "Add dSource" on your source config.
 This will begin the linking process.